GenesisFR/HowToBecomeGoodAtShooters/README.md

 - try to complete the hardest objective first (ex: destroying a server in the back of a room) as you'll be likely to struggle to complete it later on
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave)
 - wait for your teammates before entering a room to allow them to get ready and prevent objectives from triggering early
-- when capturing objectives, don't peek unless you have to, completing objectives is more important than clearing mobs
+- when capturing objectives, don't peek unless you absolutely have to, completing objectives is often more important than clearing mobs
 - when grouped, try to complete multiple objectives at the same time to shorten the room completion time
 - when no mobs are in a room, don't go too far from the door as it's a drone ambush
 - when stuck between a door and a wall, fast travel to another player
-- you can build Scorpio stacks on a rotating jammer before it's
+- you can build Scorpio stacks on a rotating jammer before it's captured
 - you can open locked doors by shooting the lock with a Chem Launcher or a silenced weapon, it allows you to not alert enemies (providing you're far enough from enemies when using a silencer)
-- you can see enemies through walls when servers are blinking
+- you can see enemies through walls when looking through blinking servers

 ### Suppressing
 - definition: laying down suppressive fire towards a cover a mob is using
 - mobs are unable to move or use their abilities (up to a certain extent) when suppressed (TODO: verify if Black Tusk controllers can still control their mini tank)
 - should be used sparingly, in the following cases: going for a flank, allowing teammates to push or when reviving someone in the open
-- suppressed enemies will not peek and may blind fire, preventing most of your group from killing them
+- suppressed enemies will not peek and may blind fire (with good accuracy on higher difficulties), preventing most of your group from killing them

 ### Talents